 Tables, charts, heat maps, repeatable forms, and free form text can be exported into a PDF file.
-The PDF file will reflect anypage breaks added to the report canvas by an administrator.
+The PDF file will reflect anypage breaks or PDF headers added to the report canvas by an administrator.

 A heat map and table exported into a PDF file.